Skip to main content

 While disabled:

-To resume, toggle the switch back on.
+To resume, open GitHub organizations and turn the organization’s switch back on.

 Uninstall the App